lbl-srg/obc/specification/source/executiveSummary.rst

 The tools developed in this project have become a key part of the tool development sponsored by the US Department of Energy.
-Specifically, Spawn of EnergyPlus is, in part, being developed to support the design and deployment of advanced energy and control systems for buildings through its Building Technologies Office, for district heating and cooling systems through its Advanced Manufacturing Office, and for geothermal applications through its Geothermal Office.
+Specifically, Spawn of EnergyPlus is, in part, being developed to support the design, deployment and operation of advanced energy and controls for buildings, for district heating and cooling systems and and for geothermal systems through its
+Building Technologies Office, Advanced Manufacturing Office and Geothermal Office, respectively.

 To support the update of
 energy codes, such as California's Building Energy